 etc...
 A third and subsequent paragraphs can suggest how to make up a callsign, etc. and other neat things about radio to fill the dead air until you get enough people to make the net self-sustaining...

 Remember they are going to be lucky to find anyone until we get above critical mass, so each one of them starts as "net control" until they find someone to talk to.

 P.S.
-We chose 9 PM which gives them all time to get home from scout meetings, etc...
+We chose a weekly evening net that gives them all time to get home from scout meetings, etc...
 If they do start making contacts, then you can encourage them to make up QSL cards for their callsigns.
 It is important for them to identify with a call and to become proud of it.
 QSL cards work... and are fun to draw up on a PC...

 A good closing paragraph for your NET would be somthing that mentions your next HAM CLUB meeting... etc...

 I welcome feedback and ideas..
 Send to email@example.com